Sorry, all 2021 lambs are spoken for at this point, between our own lamb meat

 Our flock is rotationally grazed all year round except for lambing time when they are near the barn under close observation.
 No grain is fed except during late pregnancy, when the nutritional demands of the growing lambs require more protein and energy than hay can provide.

 Our ewes are scored on reproductive performance, maternal traits, and growth and vigor of her lambs.
 These results factor into our culling decisions, leaving the best ewes and their daughters to continually improve the flock.
 Our overall goal is a 100 lb lamb by November on a 100% forage diet.

-Ewe or ram lambs picked up at weaning in June are $185 if buying less than 10.
+Ewe or ram lambs intended for meat (feeder lambs) picked up at weaning in June are $185 if buying less than 10.
 10 or more is $175.
+Lambs selected for breeding stock and picked up at weaning are $200.
 Ram lambs kept till October to see how they grow are $275.
 Good choice if your goal is to breed but you don't want to pay for a proven ram.

 Yearling ram with breeding experience and lambs on the ground $400.
 Occasionally we have older rams for sale when we have enough of his daughters in the flock.